uclaacm/hothXI-workshops/intro-to-git/gitDemo/README.md

 10. Merge

 But, how do we complete these steps?
-_copy the following comands into your terminal!_
+_copy the following commands into your terminal!_

 1. Make sure you are on the main branch: